MapMaths/degree-calculator/README.md

 ## Subtract Calculator

 Input the integers up to 0, and it will calculate the difference of the two degree numbers.

+## Multiplication Calculator

+Input the integers up to 0, and it will calculate the product of the two degree numbers.

 ## Made by [Glitch](https://glitch.com/)